-Why Fair Oaks Farms is being compared to Disneyland
+Why some are calling Fair Oaks Farms the Disneyland of ecotourism

 Fair Oaks Farms is not only one of the world's largest dairy operations, it's winning a reputation as a major ecotourism destination.